Silinde87/spring5-gameaffinity/README.md

 This is a web application that has been developed for learning purposes, in this you can handle CRUD operations in a SQL database.
 During development, I've deployed a docker container creating a local MySQL server.

-I've being using Test Development Driven during the process to check everything is fine.
+I've being using Test Development Driven and Continuous Integration during the process to check everything is fine.
 Check the tests [here](https://github.com/Silinde87/spring5-gameaffinity/tree/master/src/test/java/spring5/silinde87/gameaffinity/backend).